-We spoke with Lasha Keller, Matrix brand ambassador and stylist, about everything you need to know before calling your stylist.
+We spoke with Lasha Keller, Matrix brand ambassador and stylist, about everything you need to know before your salon reopens.
 She thinks the color has become so popular because it’s almost like playing a character for many women.
 Gray couldn’t be more different from dark brown hair or ash blonde.

 “I think that most young women are attracted to the silver or gray tones because it something completely different from their natural hair color...It’s very trendy and sexy,” Keller says.